jmasalma/AdhanAlarm2/_notes.md

 Done ? - seems to be working now! - Not working, could be because latest android does not show notifications form sideloaded app, try on an older android...
 Done - Dismiss the before notification when next prayer time notification happens
-- request notification permission on app first start similar to location permission
-- update small notification count down and show seconds as well...
+- request notification permission on app first start similar to location permission Done - update small notification count down and show seconds as well...
-- Make sure countdown is updated live
+Done - Make sure countdown is updated live

 ### Fix widgets
 Done - Remove it and then ask AI to add it again.